mkutay/moodle-scraper/README.md

 # Bilisim-Projesi-Moodle-

 Update:
 The one that stole our mail, I will find you.
-Don't stole again.
+Don't steel again.
 We created a new mail and I am not going to put it in github.

 It Works!!!
 Thanks to the magical line.